kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 ## 4.1 General Information

 Kokkos consists mainly of header files.
 Only a few functions have to be compiled into object files outside of the application's source code.
 Those functions are contained in `.cpp` files inside the `kokkos/core/src` directory and its subdirectories.
 The files are internally protected with macros to prevent compilation if the related execution space is not enabled.
 Thus, it is not necessary to create a list of included object files specific to your compilation target; one may simply compile all `.cpp` files.
-The enabled features are controlled via macros which have to be provided in the compilation line or in the `KokkosCore_config.h` include file; a list of macros can be found in Table 4.1.
+The enabled features are controlled via macros which have to be provided in the compilation line or in the generated `KokkosCore_config.h` include file; a subset of the macros can be found in Table 4.1.

 In order to compile Kokkos, a C++11 compliant compiler is needed.
 For an up to date list of compilers which are tested on a nightly basis, please refer to the README on the github repository.
 At the time of writing supported compilers include: